Bulbs from My Bubber

 Her gardens, on both sides of my boyhood home, were surrounded by a fence of four-foot high chicken wire.
 Since I lived on a chicken farm, it kept out the ever-scratching bantam chickens that roamed at will over our acreage.

 Bubber’s gardens always seemed to have something blooming that I or my two brothers could carry inside and present to our mother.
 Her plants were commonplace: narcissi, zinnias, marigolds, pansies, the occasional sunflower and a few flowering shrubs.
 But there was always something there for us to pick and have our mother exclaim over.

-I remember that my favorite flowers were the spring narcissus blooms.
-They came in such overabundant bounty that almost every day in March found three green-stained pairs of hands, filled with pale yellow and orange flowers, outstretched in the kitchen.
+I remember that my favorite flowers were the spring daffodil and jonquil blooms.
+They came in such overabundant bounty that almost every day in March found three green-stained pairs of hands, filled with bright yellow and orange flowers, outstretched in the kitchen.
 “Oh, those are the prettiest flowers I’ve ever seen” my mother would cry out.
 “Let’s put them in a quart jar and make a centerpiece for supper tonight!”

 My grandmother was an organic gardener before organic gardening was cool.
 She fertilized all of her plants with chicken manure (what else?).
 Copious amounts of cottonseed meal were scattered under her forsythia, spirea, camellia and prized pomegranate shrubs.
 She wasn’t above trying feeding techniques we would laugh at today, putting red clay under her roses to intensify their color.
 Even so, her flowers were pretty enough to adorn the altar for the once per month “Preaching Sunday” at church.

 If I learned to appreciate gardening from my grandmother, I also discovered from her the emotional ties that accompany a gardener’s passion.